CandlePlatforms/devdocs/docs/validate/validate/validator-staking-operations.md

 ---
 id: validator-staking-operations
 title: Validator Staking Operations
-description: Learn how to stake as a validator on the Polygon Network
+description: Learn how to stake as a validator on the Candle Network
 keywords:
   - docs
   - matic